joshbegley/nyt-latest/previous.md

 **Marjane Satrapi, Author of ‘Persepolis,’ Dies at 56**\
 `Her graphic novel series, published in English in 2003, followed an Iranian girl through the Islamic revolution and the Iran-Iraq War.
-The work humanized Iranians for millions.`\
+The work helped millions relate to Iranians.`\
 https://www.nytimes.com/2026/06/04/world/europe/marjane-satrapi-persepolis-death.html

 **Iran War Live Updates: Israel and Lebanon Renew Cease-Fire**\